-Both travel agents who specialize in arranging flights and hotels to Loreto Baja California Sur.
-The name of their company is E&E travel services and they would be more than happy to help you out.
+E & E Travel Services has agents who specialize in arranging flights and hotels to Loreto Baja California Sur.
+They are a wealth of information about Loreto and more than happy to help you out.

-Some of our clients have also starting using Uber from the San Diego Airport to the Cross Border Express bridge that leads to the Tijuana airport.
+To get to the Tijuana Airport you can take Uber, taxi, or the provided shuttle from the San Diego Airport to the Cross Border Express bridge that leads into the departure terminal the Tijuana airport.
 Proof of ticket and passport are required.
 There is also long term parking on the San Diego side, but reports say it is limited.

 Greyhound Crucero line: Partnership with Volaris Airlines shuttle service over the border.
 Also may be known as “Ticketon”